Flag of Hong Kong (1871–1997): Post-handover

 The then Chief Executive of Hong Kong, C.Y.
 Leung, requested that people not use the blue ensign as a symbol of protest against government, stating: "People unhappy with the government don't need to wave the British flag to express discontent".
-China's Politburo Standing Committee member, Yu Zhengsheng, stated that "The Chinese people will not accept some Hongkongers waving the colonial flag" to protest against Chinese citizens going to Hong Kong to give birth.
+China's Politburo Standing Committee member, Yu Zhengsheng, stated that "The Chinese people will not accept some Hongkongers waving the colonial flag" to protest against mainlanders going to Hong Kong to give birth.
 Critics also stated that the usage of the blue ensign was based on a selective view of British rule in Hong Kong, instead referencing early segregation and the imposition of martial law during the 1967 Hong Kong riots.

+In early 2013, pro-democracy protestors calling for the resignation of Chief Executive Leung Chun Ying flew the old colonial flag.
+The Chinese authorities expressed their disapproval of the flag's use and Leung requested that the protesters stop flying the flag.

 Despite being a popular protest flag, the leaders of the Umbrella Movement requested that participants of the movement not use the flag, as they intended to protest without intentionally provoking Chinese authorities or the Hong Kong Police Force.
 The flag has also been used outside of Hong Kong; in the United Kingdom, the blue ensign has been used as a symbol of protest to pressure the government of the United Kingdom to ensure the Sino-British Joint Declaration is fulfilled.

-During the 2019–20 Hong Kong protests, when protesters broke into the Legislative Council Complex they draped the British Hong Kong flag over the desk of the President of the Legislative Council of Hong Kong at the head of the chamber.
+During the 2019–20 Hong Kong protests, protesters broke into the Legislative Council Complex and draped the British Hong Kong flag over the desk of the President of the Legislative Council of Hong Kong at the head of the chamber.

+In the wake of the protests, and in the context of the passing of the Hong Kong national security law in 2020, the flag's use may be interpreted as promoting separatism and foreign influence and result in investigation.
+However, this is not always the case.
+After the death of Elizabeth II, a tribute outside the British consulate in Hong Kong used the colonial flag without formal punishment.
+The flag has also continued to be displayed by some businesses and individuals without issue.